TRiO Programs at PBSC

-The Outreach/TRiO department handles the TRiO grants (Talent Search, Upward Bound, Student Support Services and Educational Opportunity Center) and provides community outreach county wide, with special focus on the Hispanic Serving Institution initiative, Veterans and non-traditional students.
+The TRiO grants include Educational Opportunity Center, Student Support Services, Talent Search, and Upward Bound and have a special focus on the Hispanic Serving Institution initiative, Veterans and non-traditional students.

 How TRIO Programs Started

 In 1965, Congress began creating a series of programs to help Americans overcome class and social barriers to higher education.
 These services geared towards low-income and first generation students (defined as neither parent or guardian, with whom the student is living, has graduated from college with a baccalaureate degree) were called Special Programs for Students from Disadvantaged Backgrounds.
 Today they are known as the Federal TRIO Programs.
 Congress initially authorized most of the programs in the Higher Education Act of 1965 and subsequent amendments.
 After their authorization, Congress appropriated money for the programs.